opengovfoundation/madison/docs/README.md

 ### Annotations

-TODO: update

 * Madison uses [AnnotatorJS](http://annotatorjs.org/) as its Annotation engine.
   This library is only loaded on document pages.
 * **Annotator loads and saves all annotations from / to the api**

-* We have created an [Annotator Plugin](http://docs.annotatorjs.org/en/v1.2.x/hacking/plugin-development.html) to add Madison-specific functionality to Annotator and allow Annotator to talk to our AngularJS application.
+* We have created an [Annotator Plugin](http://docs.annotatorjs.org/en/v1.2.x/hacking/plugin-development.html) to add Madison-specific functionality to Annotator.
-* Madison uses its `public/js/services/annotationService` to handle all front-end annotation functionality.
-This service is injected into Annotator when it is instantiated and allows communication between the Angular application and Annotator.

 ## Contributing

-Please include a descriptive message ( and if possible an issue link ) with each pull request.
+Please include a descriptive message (and if possible an issue link) with each pull request.
 We will try to merge PRs as quickly as possible.

 ### Code Style